tldr-pages/tldr/pages/common/bat.md

 # bat

 > Print and concatenate files.
-A cat(1) clone with syntax highlighting and Git integration.
+> A `cat` clone with syntax highlighting and Git integration.

 - Print the contents of a file to the standard output: